-- 2 Implementing the CARP actions will require changes to City ordinances, policies, procedures, financial - 3 incentives, and funding mechanisms, which could be impacted by changes at the state and regional - 4 levels.
-It will be in Alameda's interest to track the evolving landscape of state, regional, and county - 5 governance structures around GHG reduction and climate adaptation and to seek leadership - 6 opportunities to help shape those structures and policies.
-For example, creation of a regional sea level - 7 rise governing body could influence the direction of local shoreline adaptation projects. - 8 New regional governance specifically for climate planning and implementation is under development. - 9 BCDC and partners plan to scope development of a regional adaptation plan following a regional sea - 10 level vulnerability assessment (the ART Bay Area Project).
-The City should track this work and engage - 11 with local jurisdictions, as there will likely be implications for county and City planning efforts.
-The Bay - 12 Area Climate Adaptation Network (BayCAN) is a new collaborative network of local government staff - 13 (including Alameda) helping the Bay Area region respond effectively and equitably to the impacts of - 14 climate change.
-Whether it is BCDC, BayCAN, a different institution, or several in collaboration that drive - 15 emerging regional governance structures for climate planning, it is important for Alameda to have a voice - 16 at the table as key decisions are made.
-New structures are likely to impact future regional funding - 17 mechanisms and the way cities work with their neighbors.
-In 2017, as part of the UC Berkeley/UC Davis - 18 research project, "Resilient Infrastructure as Seas Rise," a paper was published titled, The Governance - 19 Gap: Climate Adaptation and Sea Level Rise in the San Francisco Bay Area.
-The paper concluded that - while there is a relatively high agreement of perceived risk, there is a much lower level of agreement on - 21 the appropriate infrastructure and governance actions.
-A multi-level governance arrangement could - 22 enable cooperation within and between local and regional levels of geographic scale.
-Alameda must - 23 participate in the development of these arrangements. - 24 Governance structures are also evolving at the county - 25 level.
-San Mateo County is currently considering a
+Implementing the CARP actions will require changes to City ordinances, policies, procedures, financial incentives, and funding mechanisms, which could be impacted by changes at the state and regional levels.
+It will be in Alameda's interest to track the evolving landscape of state, regional, and county governance structures around GHG reduction and climate adaptation and to seek leadership opportunities to help shape those structures and policies.
+For example, creation of a regional sea level rise governing body could influence the direction of local shoreline adaptation projects.
+By participating in such a governing body, the City of Alameda will likely drive changes in local governments around the Bay and be able to bring its overarching commitment to social equity to other Bay Area governments.

+New regional governance specifically for climate planning and implementation is under development.
+BCDC and partners plan to scope development of a regional adaptation plan following a regional sea level vulnerability assessment (the ART Bay Area Project).
+The City should track this work and engage with local jurisdictions, as there will likely be implications for county and City planning efforts.
+BayCAN is a new collaborative network of local government staff (including Alameda) helping the Bay Area region respond effectively and equitably to the impacts of climate change.
+Whether it is BCDC, BayCAN, a different institution, or several in collaboration that drive emerging regional governance structures for climate planning, it is important for Alameda to have a voice at the table as key decisions are made.
+New structures are likely to impact future regional funding mechanisms and the way cities work with their neighbors.
+In 2017, as part of the UC Berkeley/UC Davis research project, "Resilient Infrastructure as Seas Rise," a paper was published titled, The Governance Gap: Climate Adaptation and Sea Level Rise in the San Francisco Bay Area.
+The paper concluded that while there is a relatively high agreement of perceived risk in the Bay Area, there is a much lower level of agreement on the appropriate infrastructure and governance actions.
+A multi-level governance arrangement could enable cooperation within and between local and regional levels of geographic scale.
+Alameda must participate in the development of these arrangements.

-- 26 proposal to create a Flood and Sea Level Rise Resiliency - 27 Agency.
-The agency would expand the roles and - 28 responsibilities of the County's Flood Control District to - 29 manage sea level rise, flooding, and coastal erosion risks - 30 across the county.
-The Sonoma County Regional Climate - 31 Protection Authority coordinates climate resilience work - 32 across the county's agencies and nine cities.
-To date, - their work has primarily focused on GHG reduction, but - 34 they have also done some work on climate adaptation.
-Alameda can draw on lessons learned from - 35 Sonoma County, San Mateo County, and others as it collaborates with Alameda County and considers - 36 structures for integrating adaptation and mitigation programs that could be scaled down to the local level. - 37 The content of the CARP is shaped by current state policies and governance structures with flexibility to - 38 adapt to evolving state climate policies into the future.
-As explained in Chapter 1, "Background," a range - 39 of climate change policies and guidance documents issued by the State of California guide the CARP. - 40 The state issued policies requiring climate adaptation plans and focused on providing adaptation planning - 41 guidance.
-To date, the state has done little to establish specific requirements pertaining to climate - 42 adaptation.
-Future requirements can be incorporated via the CARP's adaptive management framework.
+Governance structures are also evolving at the county level.
+San Mateo County is currently considering a proposal to create a Flood and Sea Level Rise Resiliency Agency.
+The agency would expand the roles and responsibilities of the County's Flood Control District to manage sea level rise, flooding, and coastal erosion risks across the county.
+The Sonoma County Regional Climate Protection Authority coordinates climate resilience work across the county's agencies and nine cities.
+To date, their work has primarily focused on GHG reduction, but they have also done some work on climate adaptation.
+The City of Alameda can draw on lessons learned from Sonoma County, San Mateo County, and others as it collaborates with Alameda County and considers structures for integrating adaptation and mitigation programs that could be scaled down to the local level.

-© Emerging Regional Governance

-Around Sea Level Rise Adaptation
+© Emerging Regional Governance Around Sea Level Rise Adaptation Planning

-Potential for stronger leadership from

-regional agencies like BCDC and MTC,

-Potential for BayCAN's influence to grow.
+- Potential for stronger leadership from regional agencies like BCDC and MTC. - Potential for BayCAN's influence to grow.
 Alameda is a founding member and is well-positioned for a leadership role.